Quickline: Bellaire Quickline

-Bellaire Quickline (route 402 or QL2) is the only Quickline route currently in operation.
-The 9 mi route travels along Bellaire Boulevard and Holcombe Boulevard between Texas Medical Center Transit Center and Ranchester Drive, stopping near Bellaire's intersection with Sam Houston Tollway (Beltway 8).
-The route passes through the cities of Bellaire, Southside Place, and West University Place, as well as the Sharpstown and Chinatown neighborhoods.
-Route 2, the main route on Bellaire Boulevard, continues 6 mi further west to a METRO transit center in Mission Bend.
+Bellaire Quickline (route 402 or QL2) was the only Quickline route in operation.
+The 9 mi route traveled along Bellaire Boulevard and Holcombe Boulevard between Texas Medical Center Transit Center and Ranchester Drive, stopping near Bellaire's intersection with Sam Houston Tollway (Beltway 8).
+The route passed through the cities of Bellaire, Southside Place, and West University Place, as well as the Sharpstown and Chinatown neighborhoods.
+The route only operated on weekdays.

-As of April 2025, the route operates every 30 minutes on weekdays from 5:30 AM to 7:00 PM.
-There is no weekend service.
-Due to Quickline's smaller number of stops and signal priority, a typical trip between TMC and Ranchester takes 38 minutes, 14 minutes shorter than the same trip on route 2.
+Route 2, the main route on Bellaire Boulevard, continued 6 mi further west to a METRO transit center in Mission Bend.
+Due to Quickline's smaller number of stops and signal priority, a typical trip between TMC and Ranchester took 38 minutes, 14 minutes shorter than the same trip on route 2.
+However, route 2 was more frequent, arriving every 15 minutes versus Quickline's 30, and offered weekend service.

 Stations

-Bellaire Quickline services 10 stations, including two bus transit centers and a stop on the METRORail Red Line.
-All but one of these stations are also used as stops on route 2.
+Bellaire Quickline serviced 10 stations, including two bus transit centers and a stop on the METRORail Red Line.
+All but one of these stations are still serviced by route 2, though the Quickline bus shelters have been replaced with generic METRO bus shelters.

 The table below lists the stations and any bus routes that they connect to.
 Frequent bus routes (headways of at least 15 minutes) are listed in bold.